Shropshire Conservation Volunteers

 If you like the idea of working with a lively group of people, in some of the most beautiful sites in Shropshire, then you may be interested in joining our Conservation Volunteers (Churchyard Task Team).

+The current programme of task days can be downloaded here.
+You can see a calendar of the days here.
 Simply choose which days you would like to join and let Alex know you are coming so we make sure we have enough tools and refreshments.